tewhatuora/api-standards/docs/api-concepts/ComponentDefinitions.md

 | **Primary focus** | Developing APIs                                                                          | Developing software applications                                                                                                                                      |
 | **Audience**      | Other developers                                                                         | Health sector participants                                                                                                                                            |
 | **Example tasks** | Design and develop new APIs, maintain and update existing APIs, create API documentation | Gather and analyse user requirements, design and develop software applications, write and test code, debug and fix software defects, deploy and maintain applications |

+## Message Producer

+A `Message Producer` in the context of these standards is a software application which publishes data to API Consumers using Asynchronous APIs.

+## Relationship Diagrams

 ```plantuml alt="Diagram showing API interactions within Health Sector organisations"
 @startuml